fabiog1901/dbworkload/README.md

 - In a loop, each `dbworkload` thread will:
   - execute function `loop()` which returns a list of functions.
   - execute each function in the list sequentially.
 Each function, typically, executes a SQL statement/transaction.
-- Execution stats are funneled back to the _MainThread_, which aggregates and prints them to _stdout_.
+- Execution stats are funneled back to the _MainThread_, which aggregates and, optionally, prints them to _stdout_ and saves them to a CSV file.
 - If the connection drops, it will recreate it.
 You can also program how long you want the connection to last.
 - `dbworkload` stops once a limit has been reached (iteration/duration), or you Ctrl+C.